 When you put deliverables into writing, you also have the groundwork to deal with underperforming employees.
 Take a look at our video on managing underperformers.

-The seventh way to deal with employees who don’t listen Create consequences
+Dealing with employees who don’t listen: Create consequences

 When you take employees through the why and the impact, you are outlining the consequences of inaction.
 By putting the deliverables into writing, you are again making the request more formal and creating a reference email or document.
 Most people understand how this could be used if they don’t do anything.

 You can be more explicit if you are dealing with a difficult employee and spell out the consequences of not delivering against mutually agreed goals in reasonable timeframes or to reasonable quality levels.
 The consequences could be no bonus, a personal improvement plan or even asking the individual into a disciplinary process which could result in them losing their job.

 For some, using a stick as well as carrots is necessary to motivate them into action.